wrightmat/dnd-eberron/docs/_ref/Barovia and Curse of Strahd.md

 2. Tser Pool Encampment (Area G).
 	1. Madame Eve goes to her tent.
 The players can keep asking her questions or talk to others at the camp.
 	2. Near enough to both the Village of Barovia and Castle Ravenloft to connect to those areas, but should probably direct players toward the Village first.

-3. Village of Barovia
+##### Village of Barovia

 1. Rahadin is sitting in his black carriage at the entrance to the Village, and hand the players their invitation before they enter.

-4. Castle Ravenloft #1 (Dinner Invite)
+##### Castle Ravenloft Initial (Dinner Invite)

+1. Vary dinner guests based on tracts below?
+Otherwise just having the brides there would be the most fun (or at least Escher and one of the brides, to limit multiple character roleplay).

+#### Optional Tracts
-5. Tracts (each with a possible visit to Castle Ravenloft?)
+Each with a possible visit to Castle Ravenloft?

+1. Tract 1: Wereravens
+		1. Town of Valakki
+		2. Wizard of Wines?
+2. Tract 2: Witches (slash Druids?) - if Ranger/Druid in party
+		1. Ruins of Berez
+		2. Wizard of Wines? (short visit? may need to cut for time)
+		3. Yester Hill
+3. Tract 3: Werewolves - if Warlock/Cleric in party
+		1. Village of Krezk
+		2. Abbey of Saint Markovia
+		3. Werewolf Den? (is this too much? maybe just incorporate the werewolves into the town?)
+4. Tract 4: Dragons? - if Paladin or Dragonborn in party
+		1. Town of Valakki?
+		2. Argynvostholt

-6. Amber Temple
+##### Amber Temple

-7. Castle Ravenloft #3 (Final Confrontation)
+##### Castle Ravenloft Final

+1. Likely two sessions - one to allow the characters to explore the castle on their own (with at least one visit from Strahd), and one to do the four-hour real-time final showdown with Strahd.

 ### Sessions